 McBride-Harris’ orchestral experiences both at home and abroad have been eclectic, from performing for Norwegian Royalty, to playing under the batons of famous jazz trumpeter Doc Severinsen, and the master of movie scores, John Williams.
 From performing operas & concerts in the hometown of Puccini, in some of Europe’s oldest Cathedrals, and in the Rainforest villages of Mexico, each unique event has informed her musicianship.

 Jenna has enjoyed concertizing as both a soloist and Chamber musician.
-She has performed with the Roseville String Ensemble and St. Olaf Orchestra in Minnesota, as well as with the CCM Chamber Winds Ensemble.
+She has performed as soloist with the Roseville String Ensemble and St. Olaf Orchestra in Minnesota, as well as with the CCM Chamber Winds Ensemble.
 She was cofounder of two chamber ensembles, the J plays H duo (2010-2015) which featured harpist James Predovich, and the Ohio River Brass Quintet.
 Her tenure with the Ohio River Brass Quintet (2008-2014) also included a series of recitals, masterclasses and was regularly featured as part of the Classical Revolution series at the Northside Tavern in Cincinnati, OH.
+While COVID-19 has cancelled performances for the foreseeable future, Jenna looks forward to reuniting with her current chamber ensemble, SixtyThreeFeet, a horn trio with hornists Allison Akins and Mike Alexander.